 Steps in Filing a Personal Injury Case

-Posted on behalf of Janet, Jenner & Suggs on Aug 01, 2017 in Personal Injury
+Posted on behalf of Janet, Janet & Suggs, LLC on August 1, 2017 in Personal Injury Blog Posts

 When one person’s negligence causes injury to another, the victim may be able to pursue compensation for the injuries that he or she has suffered.
 This is often done through the filing of a personal injury lawsuit against the negligent party.